ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 No single party has access to the SGX enclave address.
 Only the enclave itself can construct/sign a transaction using that key when it receives approvals from 3 of 4 wardens.
 In this sense, the enclave here is functioning as a cross-chain smart contract.

-#### Why isn’t a smart contract chosen to hold the assets?
+#### Why doesn't the bridge hold funds in a a smart contract?

-By using a wallet rather than a smart contract we were able to lower the gas fees and the time it takes to move assets across the bridge.
+Not using a smart contract allows for lower gas fees and faster transfers.

 #### Where can I find more information about the design?
 See [Avalanche Bridge: Secure Cross-Chain Asset Transfers Using Intel SGX](https://medium.com/avalancheavax/avalanche-bridge-secure-cross-chain-asset-transfers-using-intel-sgx-b04f5a4c7ad1).